Unity-Technologies/com.unity.probuilder/Documentation~/toolbar.md

 * In **Icon Mode**, the gear ![Options Icon](images/icons/Options.png) indicator appears next to an action button if there are options available.
 To open the **Options** window, **Alt+Click** anywhere on the button.
 * In **Text Mode**, the `+` icon appears on the right side of an action button if there are options available.
 To open the **Options** window, click on the button's `+` icon.

-> ***Caution:*** When you change one of these options, those changes become the default settings for that action in the Scene until you change them again.
+> **Caution:** When you change one of these options, those changes become the default settings for that action in the scene until you change them again.

 ![Options for Select Material tool](images/pb_options.png)

-For example, the [Select by Material](Selection_SelectByMaterial.md) action allows you to specify whether ProBuilder limits the new selection to match only faces on the currently selected object or faces on any object in the Scene.
+For example, the [Select by Material](Selection_SelectByMaterial.md) action allows you to specify whether ProBuilder limits the new selection to match only faces on the currently selected object or faces on any object in the scene.

 > **Note:** The documentation for each action includes information about any options.